hvonwah/repro-unfitted-div-free-stokes/README.md

 # Reproduction material for the paper 'An unfitted divergence-free higher order finite element method for the Stokes problem' by M. Neilan, M. Olshanskii and H. von Wahl

-This repository contains a cpp add-on module to NGSolve [1] implementing the finite element space used in the paper.
+This repository contains the reproduction material for the paper 'An unfitted divergence-free higher order finite element method for the Stokes problem' by M. Neilan, M. Olshanskii and H. von Wahl.
+This includes a cpp add-on module to NGSolve [1] implementing the finite element space used in the paper.
 This add-on is based on [2-4].
 The material in [4] is used under the MIT license, see `module/src/LICENSE-NGS-myfe`.

 The repository contains the following files and directories:

 | File/Directory | Description
 | --- | ---
 | `module/` | Contains the cpp add-on module implementing the FE space.
-| `module/src/*` | Contains the space implementation.
+| `module/src/*` | Contains the finite element space implementation.
-| `module/demo/test_spaces_stokes.py` | Contains a simple demo of the method for a *fitted* Stokes problem.
+| `module/demo/test_spaces_stokes.py` | Contains a simple demo of the finite element space for a *fitted* Stokes problem.
 | `run_examples.bash` | Bash script to run the examples presented in the paper.
 | `stokes.py` | Main implementation of the unfitted method.
-| `convergence.py` | Run convergence studies with given parameters.
+| `convergence.py` | Wrapper for convergence studies with given parameters.
-| `condition.py` | Run condition number tests.
+| `condition.py` | Wrapper for condition number tests.
 | `estcond.py` | Function to approximate the condition number of a linear system.
 | `example0_data.py` | Problem data for example on circular geometry.
 | `example1_data.py` | Problem data for Example 1.